Ming-DeMers/CSA-Website/design-plan/design-journey.md

 Member Photos and Description Wide
-![Member Photos and Description Wide](/design-plan/wide_members.jpg) This is the wide veresion of our website of our about page of the e-board section.
+![Member Photos and Description Wide](/design-plan/wide_members.jpg) This is the wide version of our website of our about page of the e-board section.
 In the wide screen, the eboard members are displayed in a horizontal manner and the interactivity involves clicking each picture and having a blurb show up.

 Event Notification Pop-up Wide
-![Event Notification Pop-up Wide](/design-plan/wide_homepage.jpg)
+![Event Notification Pop-up Wide](/design-plan/wide_homepage.jpg) This is the wide version of our website and it will have a pop-up that shows an upcoming event that CSA will host.
+The pop-up will have a close button at the top right so that the user can view the rest of the homepage content.

 ### Final Design (Milestone 2)
 > Include the final sketches for each of your pages.